armanwu/revit-to-sketchup-bridge/README.md

 Copyright (c) 2026 Arman Arisman
 ```

-You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software for both commercial and non-commercial purposes, provided that the above copyright notice and permission notice are included in all copies or substantial portions of the software.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software for both commercial and non-commercial purposes.
+See the [`LICENSE`](LICENSE) file for complete details.

-For full license terms and conditions, please refer to the [`LICENSE`](LICENSE) file.